 - To avoid breakdown of SiNx at high electric field (the limit is lower at elevated temperature).

 Be aware, the specified voltage is not the breakdown voltage of our system, but in fact to ensure a low leakage current.
 Therefore, in reality one could go much higher than the specified numbers if the experimental details allow.

 Can my sample survive the electrical loading induced?

-Download the Lightning brochure
+Download the Lightning Brochure

-For more information on workflow, applications and specifications.
+For more information on features and specifications.

 Feel free to contact us with any further questions.

 Request a quotation or demonstration at your lab.